Toyonut/StringPad/README.md

 ```

 **Note** The function has been changed so that if the padChar parameter is multiple characters, it will be trimmed if it goes over the required length.
-A side effect of this is that if the requiredLength is less than the checkString length, the string will be trimmed to the required length.
+If the requiredLength is less that the length of the string, it will be returned as is.
+There is one exception to this shown by the failing test, if the string leading character as the pad character in LeftPad it will be trimmed to the requiredLength.
+The same goes for the trailing characters in RightPad.
-Not sure if this is a good or bad thing.
+Not sure how to solve this one, going to sleep.

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)